furjac/adult-prank/README.md

 # virus.exe

-So the virus.exe has many features and a important notice after running it do not press anything or do anything untill the installation finishes otherwise it will create an error
+So the virus.exe has many features

 1. This will download and install the software to prank
 2. This will hide all the files associated to it using a for loop